Wickwood-LLC/gdoc_field/README.txt

-After adding a File field to a Drupal content type, the Embedded Google Docs Viewer formatter may be selected for use on the conntent type's "Manage Display" tab.
+After adding a File field to a Drupal content type, the Embedded Google Docs Viewer formatter may be selected for use on the content type's "Manage Display" tab.

 N.B.: Only files that are public may use this formatter - Google Docs must be able to access the file in order to